chinamike65/hugo-tuolesi/content/book4/book4en.md

 At that time, there were four major schools in Indian Buddhism, and there were also four major schools in Tibetan Buddhism.
 These schools were all the same in terms of convenient methods.
 The difference was that they had higher and lower right views.

-The difference in right view does not mean that there is a wrong view, but it refers to whether the understanding of the Buddha and of Dependent Origination of the Empty Right View is ultimate and complete.
+The difference in right view does not mean that there is a wrong view, but it refers to whether the understanding of the Buddha and of Dependent Origination of the Right View of Emptiness is ultimate and complete.

 For example, if you realize the right view of the Mind-Only School, you can get rid of many afflictions, but not all afflictions.

 In the same way, the realization of Madhyamika, the right view of the continuum, can only remove most of the afflictions.

-Therefore, the right views of the Mind-Only School and the Madhyamika Self-Continuing School are not ultimate, but no, they can be said to be wrong or right views.
+Therefore, the right views of the Mind-Only School and the Madhyamika Self-Continuing School are not ultimate, but they can be said to be wrong or right views.

 However, if you realize the right view of the Middle Way, you can get rid of all afflictions.